clintam/surf/README.md

 #### Make + Docker

-Simple Makefiles call out to docker and express the dependencies.
+Simple Makefiles call out to Docker and express the dependencies.
 Incremental-build optimizations are managed by docker/docker-compose.
 This combination enables for efficient testing in parallel with `make -j`